Canal College and Heritage

 - Move forward with their lives, better skilled and equipped for the job market

-The canal college training programme is available in three locations across Scotland: Falkirk, Inverness and West Dunbartonshire.
-It is aimed at people aged 16+ who are not in employment and who are looking to progress into a job, further education or training.
+The canal college training programme was available in three locations across Scotland: Falkirk, Inverness and West Dunbartonshire.
+It was aimed at people aged 16+ who were not in employment and who were looking to progress into a job, further education or training.

 - Canalside archaeology